arcadiapage/arcadiapage.github.io/_drafts/what-is-personal-growth-and-individuation-like-for-infps.md

 # So what does this process look like for the INFP?

-For a while I've been wondering if personal growth for INFPs had a plotline, what would that look like?
+For a while I've been wondering if personal growth for INFPs had a plot-line, what would that look like?
 So this month and next month, I'll be sharing a series of posts outlining how I imagine it, based on what I've learned about archetypes and the process of going into the darkness and coming out of it, which I've experienced many times myself.

 In case you're wondering, archetypes are universal inborn models of people, behaviors, and personalities.
 Archetypes are the foundations for characters in movies, literature, and art.
 As humans, it's important to be aware of the stories we tell ourselves and the characters we play in those stories.
 So I use archetypes to illustrate the different roles we take on as we grow into self-acceptance.